JuliaFinance/Instruments.jl/README.md

 `Position` represents ownership of a financial instrument including the quantity of that financial instrument.
 For example, Microsoft stock (MSFT) is a financial instrument.
 A position could be 1,000 shares of MSFT.

-In the case of currency, `Positions.USD` would be a financial instrument and owning $1,000 would mean you own 1,000 units of the financial instrument `Positions.USD`.
+In the case of currency, `Instruments.USD` would be a financial instrument and owning $1,000 would mean you own 1,000 units of the financial instrument `Instruments.USD`.

-If you are building a financial application that requires adding, subtracting, multiplying and dividing currencies, then you want to use `Positions`.
+If you are building a financial application that requires adding, subtracting, multiplying and dividing currencies, then you want to use `Instruments`.

 For example:
 ```julia